 Eating healthily doesn’t mean you need to sacrifice flavour.
-Kikkoman fans know that just a splash of delicious soy sauce can add a depth of flavour to your meals.
+Kikkoman fans know that just a splash of delicious soy sauce can boost the taste of your meals.

 Products with 3g fat or less per 100g are considered to be low in fat.

 Products with 1.5g saturates or less per 100g are considered to be low in saturates.

 - Kikkoman Naturally Brewed Soy Sauce, Kikkoman Less Salt Soy Sauce, Kikkoman Tamari Gluten-free Soy Sauce, Kikkoman Teriyaki Marinade and Kikkoman Ponzu are all free from fat and saturates.

 - 1 tbsp Kikkoman Soy Sauce contains just 11 kcals.

 - Stir frying is a great way to boost your vegetable intake.
 Half a large onion and pepper, and one carrot provides three of your 5-a-day!

 - As well as not adding salt to meals, health experts also recommend eating fewer salty foods especially those also high in fat eg. crisps, savoury snacks, pizzas and takeaways.

 - Home cooked Asian meals are much cheaper and more delicious than ordering a takeaway.
 Plus you’ve control over the ingredients.
 A carefully made homemade version of a favourite dish should contain fewer calories and less fat and salt than one from a local takeaway.